Reception Open Days for Admission September 2022

 Where the offer of places to all the applicants in any of the sub-categories listed above would still lead to oversubscription, the places up to the admission number will be offered to those living nearest to the school.

 You must also complete a School application form obtainable only from the School Office.
-If you are a practising Catholic, please ask your priest for a completed Certificate of Practice.
-Please then return the school form and Certificate of Practice to the school office by the closing date of 15th January 2016.
+If you are a practising Catholic, please ask your priest for a completed Certificate of Catholic Practice.
+Please then return the school form and Certificate of Catholic Practice to the school office by the closing date.
 Parents will be notified of the outcome of their application by the Borough.

-Applications need to be returned with a completed Certificate of Practice, baptisimal certificate, birth certificate and proof of ressidency
+Applications need to be returned with a completed Certificate of Catholic Practice, baptisimal cer-tificate, birth certificate and proof of residency

 Proof of residence may be 1) the most recent Council Tax bill or tenancy agreement AND 2) the most recent Child Benefit/Child Tax Credit letter showing your child’s name and your address.